Skip to content

 The Brothers Hildebrandt – The creation of the original Star Wars Poster was just the tip of the iceberg.

-NOTE: As with all Mr. Local History retrospectives, we often update the post when we learn stories and are sent photos from our community.
-We will continue to grow this piece as information becomes available.
+NOTE: As with all Mr. Local History retrospectives, we often update the post when we learn stories and receive photos from our community.
+We will continue to expand this piece as information becomes available.
 Originally posted in 2020, we have a 2022 update below.

-Greg and Tim Hildebrandt better known to the illustration world as “The Brothers Hildebrandt” began their careers 1959.
-The Brothers have worked on documentary films and thousands of illustrations for text books, children’s books, calendars, book covers, posters, comic books, advertisements, movie posters, production design for films, collectables and trading card games.
+Greg and Tim Hildebrandt, better known to the illustration world as “The Brothers Hildebrandt,” began their careers in 1959.
+The Brothers have worked on documentary films and thousands of illustrations for textbooks, children’s books, calendars, book covers, posters, comic books, advertisements, movie posters, production design for films, collectables, and trading card games.
 They are often referred to as “fantasy artists.”

-What people don’t know is that Tim Hildebrandt was a proud Gladstone resident for over 30 years.
-Let’s take a look at Tim and Greg this iconic artist twin superheros that created more modern artwork that most can even begin to imagine.
+People don’t know that Tim Hildebrandt was a proud Gladstone resident for over 30 years.
+Let’s look at Tim and Greg, these iconic artist twin superheroes who created more modern artwork than most can even imagine.

 Early Years in Detroit

 Greg and Tim Hildebrandt were born five minutes apart, in that order, on Feb.
 23, 1939, in Detroit, Mich.
-Greg said the duo first started drawing at the age of 3, having been fascinated by Walt Disney’s Pinocchio.
+Greg said the duo first started drawing at 3, having been fascinated by Walt Disney’s Pinocchio.

 in 1975, Greg and Tim illustrated the first of a series of Lord of the Rings calendars for Ballantine Books.
 This series of paintings launched the two men into international fame, with over a million calendars sold, and the name The Brothers Hildebrandt® was born!